digling/burmish/datasets/Inglis2003/README.md

 ## Digitization Information

-* Digitized by Nathan W. Hill on xxx
+* Digitized by Nathan W. Hill on 1 November 2016, using a non-unicode version supplied by the original author.

 ## Notes on Orthography Profile